lmtani/pumbaa/README.md

 ### Cromwell behind Google Identity Aware Proxy

 This is a very specific use case, but it's here.
 If you are using a Cromwell server behind Google Identity Aware Proxy (IAP), you can use the `--iap` flag to make requests to it.
-You will need to provide the expected audience of the token, which is the URL of the server.
+You will need to provide the expected audience of the token, which is the client_id of your oauth.
 For example:

 You will also need to set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of your Google service account JSON file.